va3fod/compass_watchOS/README.md

 ![PXL_20250406_182111445](https://github.com/user-attachments/assets/a3d6b1aa-3940-434d-b3b9-5f9453deb1e4)
 ![PXL_20250406_124152110](https://github.com/user-attachments/assets/a20b2a29-474e-4036-bc27-ce80ed535ecd)
-*(Replace PXL_...jpg with actual relative paths to your images in the repository, or host them and link)*

 ProNavi Compass transforms your Google Pixel Watch (and other compatible Wear OS devices) into an advanced navigation tool.
 Designed for outdoor enthusiasts, hikers, and anyone needing reliable orientation, this app combines classic compass functionality with modern GPS data and intuitive controls.